derele/Mouse_Eimeria_Field/README.md

 ###  [Mouse_data](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_input/Mouse_data)

-This contains two important datasets for each year: Dissections and genotyping.
+This contains two important datasets for each year: dissections and genotyping.

 Trapping data is originally compiled in as "trapping data" (HZ\\d\\d_Trap.csv) by the catching teams.
-We also store this farm-level data to be able to resolve potential potential problems in the data.
-The trapping data, however, is already merged with dissection data during the field trip to control the accuracy of locations and assignment of mice to those.
-This results in combined mouse dissection datasets, which follow the the nameing scheme :
-HZ(\\d\\d for year)_Dissections.csv, e.g. HZ18_Dissections.csv
+We also store this farm-level data here to be able to resolve potential potential problems in the data later.
+The trapping data, however, is already merged with dissection data during the field trip to control the accuracy of locations and assignment of mice to those on the spot.
+This results in combined mouse dissection datasets, which follow the the nameing scheme : HZ(\\d\\d for year)_Dissections.csv, e.g. HZ18_Dissections.csv

 For documentation on the trapping procedure and dissection (including standardised column name) see: !ADD LINK!